XervoIO/cli/README.md

 ##Project Management

-Once unlocked, you are finally ready to create a project.
+Once unlocked, you are ready to create a project.
 This is done with the *project create* command, and all that is required is a name.

     $ modulus project create
     Welcome to Modulus